-- Providing and billing only for services that were reasonable and necessary - Billing for services at levels that are supported by medical record documentation - Waiving of co-pays or deductibles only in accordance with policy and procedure - Bundling or unbundling charges appropriately - Attempting to collect outstanding balances from a Medicare or Medicaid patients only when Advance Beneficiary Notices were provided prior to service - Preventing duplicate billing - Ensuring the accuracy of diagnostic and procedure codes own compliance programs and codes of conduct, or to adopt those of MHC.
+- Providing and billing only for services that were reasonable and necessary - Billing for services at levels that are supported by medical record documentation - Waiving of co-pays or deductibles only in accordance with policy and procedure - Bundling or unbundling charges appropriately - Advance Beneficiary Notices are provided prior to service for Medicare and Medicaid patients when indicated - Preventing duplicate billing - Ensuring the accuracy of diagnostic and procedure codes

 Any subcontractors engaged to perform coding and billing functions are expected to have the necessary competencies, processes and systems to ensure accurate, timely, and complete billing.
-These organizations are required to have their
+These organizations are required to have their own compliance programs and codes of conduct, or to adopt those of MHC.